Miller v. Davis

 Miller v.
 Davis is a federal lawsuit in the United States regarding the issuance of marriage licenses to same-sex couples.
 After the U.S. Supreme Court legalized same-sex marriage nationwide on June 26, 2015, the county clerk of Rowan County, Kentucky, Kim Davis, refused to issue marriage licenses to any couple to avoid issuing them to same-sex couples, citing her religious beliefs.
 She also refused to allow her deputies to issue the licenses, as they would still bear her title and name.

 On August 12, 2015, U.S. District Judge David L. Bunning ordered Davis to issue marriage licenses to all couples.
 He stayed his ruling until August 31, at her request, while she sought a stay pending appeal.
 A federal appeals court denied the stay, followed by the Supreme Court who also refused to stay the ruling.
 On September 3, Judge Bunning ordered Davis jailed for contempt of court until she complied with the order.
 Davis was released on September 8, following her deputy clerks issuing marriage licenses to the plaintiffs during her jailing.
 On September 14, Davis returned to work, at which point she no longer prevented her clerks from issuing licenses, though she continued to question their validity.
 The case was dismissed as moot on April 19, 2016.

+In a subsequent lawsuit filed by the plaintiffs, Davis was ordered to pay damages and attorney fees and expenses.